NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-toorop-dnsop-dns-catalog-zones.md

 RECOMMENDED.

 Each RRSet of catalog zone, with the exception of zone apex, SHOULD consist of just one RR.
-It's acceptable to generate owner names with the help of sufficiently strong hash function, with small probablity that unrelated records fall within the same RRSet.
+It's acceptable to generate owner names with the help of sufficiently strong hash function, with small probability that unrelated records fall within the same RRSet.

 # Nameserver Behavior {#behavior}